 About

-Our group of geochemists, chemists, mineralogists, biologists, and materials scientists are particularly interested in biomineralization— the processes by which marine and terrestrial animals control the timing and placement of minerals formation within the organic matrix to produce skeletons and other functional structures.
+Our group of geochemists, chemists, mineralogists, biologists, and materials scientists is particularly interested in biomineralization— the processes by which marine and terrestrial animals control the timing and placement of crystalline and amorphous materials within the organic matrix to produce skeletons and other functional structures.

 Our research is supported by the US Department of Energy.

-We welcome creative and innovative students and postdocs to join our research group and be part of the new discoveries of biomineralization and how crystals nucleate and grow.
+We welcome creative and innovative students and postdocs to join our group.
+Be part of discoveries in biomineralization and how crystals nucleate and grow.

 Research from our group is published in leading journals including Proceedings of the National Academy of Science, Science Magazine, Nature,